-- be able to recognize them by a name or sketch - how is each one fixed? which are correctable in software? which are reducible by stopping down the aperture? - other lens artifacts - be able to recognize them by a name or sketch - understand the geometry of vignetting, cos falloff optional - diffraction, sharpness, and MTF (qualitatively) - what are they, and what factors do they depend on? - special-purpose lenses - principles (not detailed derivations) of telephoto, zoom human field of view and spatial acuity definition and uses of spatial convolution
+- ◆ aberrations (without the algebra) - be able to recognize them by a name or sketch - how is each one fixed? which are correctable in software? which are reducible by stopping down the aperture? - other lens artifacts - be able to recognize them by a name or sketch - understand the geometry of vignetting, cos falloff\ - → diffraction, sharpness, and MTF (qualitatively) - what are they, and what factors do they depend on? (some of this was covered in the sampling & pixels lecture) - ♦ special-purpose lenses - principles (not detailed derivations) of telephoto, zoom